Algebro-Geometric Solutions of the Generalized Virasoro Constraints: Actions of Witt algebras

-Note that the isomorphism class of $\Psi$ does not depend on the conjugacy class of $\rho$, so that it can be assumed that $V=\C((z))$ and, further, $h(z)$ and $c$ are invariant under conjugation (see subsection~\S\ref{subsec:conjugation}).
-Thus, given $h(z),c,b(z)$ and $\rho$ in the form of Theorem~\ref{thm:VirasoroSubAlg}, one has that $\Psi(\rho(L_{r}),\rho(L_{-r}))$ is the residue at $z=0$ of the following expression: { } Expanding this expression and dividing by $\frac{r^3-r}{12}$, one obtains the following quotient:
+Note that the isomorphism class of~$\Psi$ does not depend on the conjugacy class of~$\rho$, so that it can be assumed that $V={\mathbb C}((z))$ and, further, $h(z)$ and $c$ are invariant under conjugation (see Section~\ref{subsec:conjugation}).
+Thus, given $h(z)$, $c$, $b(z)$~and $\rho$ in the form of Theorem~\ref{thm:VirasoroSubAlg}, one has that $\Psi(\rho(L_{r}),\rho(L_{-r}))$ is the residue at $z=0$ of the following expression